Slympp/ConanLinuxScript/README.md

 * Optimize code
 * Implement AvatarHours like RaidHours
 * Watch if there is a need to backup before an update (seems not but well...)
+* Fix raidhours from a day to an other
 * ...